morrismukiri/C-Structure/README.md

 # README #

-This is a Repository to hold all classwork and assignment for the
+This is a Repository to hold all classwork and assignment for the introduction to structured programming

 ### What is this repository for? ###